marijnh/Eloquent-JavaScript/06_object.md

 You can think of `this` as an extra ((parameter)) that is passed in a different way.
-If you want to pass it explicitly, you can use a function's `call` method, which takes the `this` value as first argument, and treats further arguments as normal parameters.
+If you want to pass it explicitly, you can use a function's `call` method, which takes the `this` value as first argument and treats further arguments as normal parameters.

 ```
 speak.call(hungryRabbit, "Burp!");